-Luca has studied philosophy at the University of Milan and the Katholieke Universiteit Leuven.
-He obtained a BA in philosophy, with a thesis addressing the issues of democracy and cosmopolitism in Jacques Derrida, and an MA in philosophical hermeneutics with a dissertation, “The Problem of the Constitution of Sense in Edmund Husserl and Charles Sanders Peirce”, aimed at establishing a conceptual bridge between the two authors’ theories of ontological constitution.
-While at graduate school at SEMM, he has received training in molecular biology through laboratory internships at the European Institute of Oncology (IEO) in Milan.
+Luca has studied philosophy at the University of Milan, where he obtained a B.A. and an M.A., and the Katholieke Universiteit Leuven.
+While at graduate school at SEMM, he has received training in molecular biology through laboratory internships at the European Institute of Oncology.
 In 2012 he held a visiting teaching appointment in Hermeneutics and Post-Modern Philosophy at the Faculty of Philosophy at Saengtham College Thailand.